Quick answer

 Windows

-- 4 Note: This keeps your laptop running and consuming power
+- 4 Note: These settings keep your laptop running with the lid closed, consuming power and generating heat

 Linux

-Limitation: Linux power management varies by distro, and preventing sleep has battery and heat implications.
+Limitation: Linux power management varies by distribution and desktop environment.
+Preventing sleep affects battery life and may cause thermal issues on laptops with limited airflow.

 Set up scheduled presence in 3 steps